Evidence of the pair instability gap from black hole masses: Methods

-As shown in Extended Fig.~\ref{fig:all_nuclear physics}, we constrain the astrophysical $S$-factor of $^{12}\rm{C}(\alpha,\gamma)^{16}\rm{O}$ at $\unit[300]{keV}$ to $\unit[245_{-122}^{+324}]{keV \, barns}$ (90\% credibility) by mass gap measurement assuming default spin model and to $\unit[256_{-104}^{+197}]{keV \, barns}$ (90\% credibility) by incorporating spin transition information.
-In blue we also show the constraint at $\unit[189_{-89}^{+264}]{keV \, barns}$ by the mass gap measurement while assuming a spin transition mass non-identical and independent of the $m_2$ gap.
+Here, we show the constraints on the $^{12}\rm{C}(\alpha,\gamma)^{16}\rm{O}$ rate with other model assumptions in addition to the one in the main body of the paper.
+As mentioned, we used the relationship between the lower edge of the mass gap and the $^{12}\rm{C}(\alpha,\gamma)^{16}\rm{O}$ rate fit from Ref.~\cite{Farmer:2020xne}.
+As shown in Extended Data Figure~\ref{fig:all_nuclear physics}, we constrain the astrophysical $S$-factor of $^{12}\rm{C}(\alpha,\gamma)^{16}\rm{O}$ at $\unit[300]{keV}$ to $\unit[243_{-119}^{+331}]{keV \, barns}$ (90\% credibility) assuming the default spin model and to $\unit[260_{-108}^{+190}]{keV \, barns}$ (90\% credibility) by incorporating spin transition information.
+In blue we also show the constraint to be $\unit[186_{-88}^{+282}]{keV \, barns}$ using the mass gap measurement which assumes that the spin transition mass is independent of the $m_2$ gap.
 The measurements of the mass gap shift slightly given different assumptions on spin models due to the degeneracy, which leads to different but consistent posteriors of the astrophysical $S$-factor.

+Since the mapping from the lower edge of the gap to the corresponding $S$-factor is non-linear, small shifts towards a lower inferred edge lead to a long tail towards higher inferred $S$-factors.
+We see that using a different model that shifts the lower edge by $\sim 2\,M_\odot$ results in a $S$-factor estimate that aligns well with the result of Ref.~\citep{deBoer_2017} (see the blue curve of Extended Data Figure~\ref{fig:all_nuclear physics}).
+Moreover, the simulations mapping from the gap to the corresponding $^{12}\rm{C}(\alpha,\gamma)^{16}\rm{O}$ rate in Ref.~\cite{Farmer:2020xne} simulated the lowest edge $\sim 40 M\,_\odot$ while our constraint has an error bar extending to $< 40 M\,_\odot$.
+Thus, the long tail to high $S$-factors in our posterior may be unrealistic.